Closet Systems Overview

 Keep folded clothes looking good

-Wire shelving can leave lines in sweaters and delicate fabrics.
+Wire custom closet shelving can leave lines in sweaters and delicate fabrics.
 Use plastic shelf liners to prevent this.

 Reposition the tower for sliding doors